teaprof/boost-asio-example/README.md

 ## Three types of networking apps

 Any network application usage scenario can be categorised into one of three main types.
-Scenarios of different types have different requirements to the behaviour of application (especially, when network operation finishes with an error).
+Scenarios of different types have different requirements to the behaviour of an application (especially, when network operation finishes with an error).

-1. The first scenario is an embedded applications (consisting of client and server parts) which have very simple logic.
+1. The first scenario includes embedded applications which have very simple logic.
-Usually, such application is very small and it is running on a dedicated hardware.
-All messages usually have the same format.
+Usually, such applications are very small and they are running on a dedicated hardware.
+All messages have simple static format.
 In case of a network error it is sufficient to restart the application or the device.
 Many of the original boost::asio examples belong to this class (echo server, chat server, daytime server).

-2. The second class is desktop applications.
+3. The second class is desktop applications.
 Such applications have more complex behaviour to deal with network errors.
 They should help user to diagnose the reason of error, and some of them can recover after errors.

-3. The third class is server applications that aren't running on a dedicated hardware.
+4. The third class is server applications that aren't running on a dedicated hardware.
 Since other programs can be run on the same hardware, such programs should release memory resources as soon as possible.